How To Not Lose Yourself In A Relationship: 8 Ways To Avoid Losing Yourself In A Relationship

 HOW TO NOT LOSE YOURSELF IN A RELATIONSHIP

-Learning how to not lose yourself in a relationship ensures you can show up as your best self for your partner
+Learning how not to lose yourself in a relationship ensures you can show up as your best self for your partner

 1. DON’T FORGET ABOUT YOUR FRIENDS